Fans are invited to watch practice on Sunday, October 20

 This is Yvonne Hawkins' third season as the associate head coach alongside head coach Erik Johnson at Boston College.

 The two have been a successful coaching combination from the time they began working together at Boston College in 2006 as assistants under former BC coach Cathy Inglese.

 Hawkins followed Johnson to the University of Denver and became his associate head coach in 2008.

-This is Hawkins 29th year in coaching within the college ranks.
+This is Hawkins' 30th year in coaching within the college ranks.

-Upon returning to BC, Hawkins helped the Eagles go from winning seven games in 2011-12 to a 12-19 overall record last season.
+Upon returning to BC in the 2012-13 season, Hawkins helped the Eagles go from winning seven games in 2011-12 to a 12-19 overall record.
 BC improved in ACC action, earning five regular season conference games.

-In non-conference action, BC earned key wins over Big East perennial power Rutgers as well as BYU.
+In non-conference action, BC earned key wins over perennial power Rutgers as well as BYU.

 This season, the team won two straight ACC road games - at Virginia Tech and at Clemson - for the first time since entering the conference.

 The Eagles stopped a four-game losing streak to NC State with a big 81-69 victory on Jan.
 31.

 BC also won the final regular season ACC game vs. Georgia Tech, the first win over the Yellow Jackets since Jan.
 17, 2010.